 Francesca Caccini (1587-1640)

-Few of Caccini’s works were professionally published due to reasons I’ll get to in a minute.
+Few professionally published works of Caccini exist.
+This is due to reasons I’ll get to in a minute.

-But here is one great opportunity to experience the best collection of her works available today: O Viva Rosa, 2010.
+But here is one great opportunity to experience the foremost collection of her works available today: O Viva Rosa, 2010.

 Genius Composer 2